didas72/DirectionField/doc/formulas.md

 ## Numeric literals

 To load literal values into the current variable, the number can be written in plain text.
+To write negative literals, append the 'negative' operation '~'.

 ## Operations